 The “dark web” … it’s a term you’ve likely all heard, and we may even have a vague idea of what it is.
 As a cybersecurity and IT services firm focused on keeping businesses safe, we find that many business owners and professionals do not have a clear understanding of the dangers posed by the dark web and the potential impacts those threats can have on their business.
 We’d like to remove some of the mystique around the dark web and share insights that can help you avoid a potentially devastating and costly cybersecurity incident.
 This week we will focus on defining the dark web and what happens on the dark web and give you a cybersecurity awareness tip.
+Here you will read about cyber security and the dark web.
 Next week we’ll discuss how exposures can affect your business and how you can protect your data and give you an additional cybersecurity awareness tip.

 With headlines full of cyberattacks and security breach victims, it is time to take the risks seriously.
 The success and survival of your business will be determined by your ability to overcome cybersecurity threats or breaches.
 You need a cyber readiness plan that includes elements of prevention, business continuity, and recovery strategies.
 In this article, we’ll touch on prevention from Dark Web attackers.